WILDPHOTOS

 Beautiful wildlife images make people care about the natural world – we need them – but the stories that must be told, the photographs that must be seen, are the ones that shine a light on our relationship with the natural world.
 Conservation storytelling creates a visual narrative, with photography as evidence, of what is happening to wildlife and wild places as well as highlighting solutions.

-This session is kindly supported by International League of Conservation Photographers.
+International League of Conservation Photographers.

 Water World